How to Fix an iPhone Hotspot Not Working

 - You’ve entered your iPhone into DFU Mode and it can now be restored via iTunes.

-And there you have it – the top ways to fix your iPhone’s personal hotspot!
-Whether you’re traveling, working, or studying on the g – don’t let a hotspot connection issues get in the way!
-We hope that this step-by-step guide helped you in troubleshooting your personal hotspot’s connection issue & has resolved any problems you may have been encountering.
+And there you have it – the top ways to fix an iPhone hotspot that won’t connect!
+Whether you’re traveling, working, or studying on the green – don’t let iPhone hotspot connection issues get in the way of getting things done.
+We hope that this step-by-step guide helps you troubleshoot a personal hotspot not working on iPhone & resolves any problems you may encounter.

-If you’re still experiencing issues with your hotspot, don’t worry – our team is always standing by to help.
+But if you’re still experiencing issues with your iPhone hotspot, don’t worry – our team is always standing by to help.
 Drop by your local uBreakiFix any time, no appointment needed.
-Our professionally trained repair technicians can assess your hotspot issue and get you back up and running in no time!
+Our professionally trained repair technicians can assess your hotspot connection problems and get you back up and running in no time!